mahavedalla/mahavedalla/docs/en/questions/dhamma/sort/whether-there-is-a-reason-why-monks-priests-and-other-religious-quarrel.md

 ---
-Question: What is the reason why ascetics and priests fight with one another?
+Question: Whether there is a reason why monks, priests, and other religious fight with one another?
 Category: Diṭṭhi
 Tags:
 Sutta References: AN 2.37